anon-blue/anon.blue/README.txt

 ees
        9/11 was a cirpotate scheme betaeween satan and hmitt romney to see yki
 who could fuck over rthe worlsd moer
-       we are all clo es clones and the onlty way we can fix
+       we are all clo es clones and the onlty way we can fix the vproblem is thr ojugh the ai d of the most powerful being alive; alex jonessssssssssseful to be honest okkkkkkk                                                             dfhd hoi                                                                         hell [ptkosupper tr
-                                                      I'm not that useful to be
-honest okkkkkkk                                                             dfhd
-hoi                                                                         hell
-[ptkosupper tr